 Bleeding Risk with Use of Alcohol

-To report to their healthcare provider if before starting treatment with any of the following:
+Advise patients to report to their healthcare provider before starting treatment with any of the following:

 - Rilpivirine-containing products [see Contraindications (4)].